 Gmail is a perfect email tool for communication.
-You can send tons of messages quickly, attach PDF files, videos, photos, send calendar notifications, money or invitations to online group meetings.
+You can send tons of messages quickly, attach PDF files, videos, photos, send calendar notifications, money or invitations to online group meetings in Zoom.
 However, there’s one feature that I was really missing all the time, it’s the ability to preview images and emails before sending them.
 In the official Gmail app or Gmail in your web browser, when you compose a new email and you add several images as attachment, they pop up as blue lines with .png or .jpg extension without any preview.

 Of course, if you send one of two pictures that are clearly different, then there is no problem at all to differentiate images and to make sure that the recipient gets the proper photos.

 Yet, when you attach many similar photos, there is a high risk that you miss a picture or add incorrect photos.
 For example, I want to send 5 photos of my roses from my garden to a friend.
 The files are called almost identical: rose1, rose2, rose3, etc. Flowers on all pictures look pretty alike, they mostly are red or pink.
 When I add a lot of images as attachments, it’s hard for me to tell if I did everything correctly or not.
 Fortunately, it’s not a big deal to make mistakes in chat with friends or family.
 In the worst case, my friend will thank me for sending one and the same picture many times and I’ll have to write “Ignore my previous message”.

 Nethertheless, such silly mistakes look unprofessional and irritating for business communication, don’t they?
 Imagine, you’re about to send a scan of a signed contract with 25 pages.
 Or as a student you should send your project results to your school teacher.
 Each page has some text and nothing more.
 You need to attach 25 images without making a mistake.
 Surely, your customer or professor won’t appreciate checking whether images are right or wrong.